GoogleChrome/web.dev/src/site/content/en/angular/get-started-optimize-angular/index.md

 ## What's *not* in this collection?

 This collection assumes that you're already familiar with Angular and TypeScript.
-If you're not feeling confident with them yet, check out the TypeScript [documentation](https://www.typescriptlang.org/docs/home.html) and the "[Getting Started with Angular](https://angular.io/start)" guide on [angular.io](https://angular.io).
+If you're not feeling confident with them yet, check out the TypeScript [documentation](https://www.typescriptlang.org/docs/home.html) and the [Getting Started with Angular](https://angular.io/start) guide on [angular.io](https://angular.io).

 ## Start a project